Types of couches and sofas

 Looking for a fresh, casual twist on dining?
 Counter-height tables, standing 34 to 36 inches tall, are all about elevating your space—literally.
 They’re a natural fit for open-concept kitchens, where they blend seamlessly with counters and islands.
 This creates a smooth flow that’s perfect for multitasking or entertaining.

-Pair these tables with counter stools (24 to 26 inches) to complete the look.
+These tables pair best with counter stools that have 24–26 inch seat heights, maintaining comfortable spacing between the seat and tabletop.
 Their elevated design adds a modern flair while offering a relaxed vibe ideal for quick breakfasts or casual dinners.
 Bonus: the extra height can make smaller spaces feel bigger and more open, so there’s a lot you can do design-wise with this dining table height.

 Shop all Counter-Height Tables